-What to Look for in a Vitamin C Product?
+What to look for in a vitamin C serum?

-One of them is potency.
 Vitamin C serums come in concentrations up to 30%.
-Typically a 10%-20% Vitamin C serum is good for daily use, with concentrations up to 30% for use as medical grade products, But keep in mind the right concentration for you also depends on your skin type as well.
-If you’re fairly sensitive, a lower concentration might be more suitable to prevent any irritation.
+Typically a 10%-20% vitamin C serum is good for daily use, with concentrations up to 30% for use as medical grade products.

-Also, to get the right product, you’ll want to carefully read the ingredient list on the packaging.
-The most commonly recognized ingredient for Vitamin C products is L-ascorbic acid.
-This is considered the purest form of Vitamin C, but also quite unstable as well, meaning it needs to be kept in and air tight container, stored away from heat and light to help prevent it from oxidizing (and by this I mean reacting with the environment and changing into turn a dark orange colour in this case).
+L-ascorbic acid is considered the purest form of vitamin C, but also quite unstable as well.
+This means that your vitamin C serum needs to be kept in and air tight container, stored away from heat and light to help prevent it from oxidizing.
+And by this I mean reacting with the environment and changing into turn a dark orange colour.

-How to incorporate Vitamin C into your skincare routine?
+How to incorporate a vitamin C serum into your skincare routine?

 - Do wear your vitamin C every day.
 Make vitamin C application a part of your everyday routine to reap the benefits it provides.
 Note that you may have to work up to this frequency if you’re new to the ingredient or have sensitive skin.

 - Don’t use a product that’s oxidized in the bottle.
-A fresh bottle of Vitamin C serum is generally clear or has a slight yellow tint.
+A fresh bottle of vitamin C serum is generally clear or has a slight yellow tint.
 When it starts to become dark orange/brown, this means it has oxidized too much and has loss its effectiveness.
-(This rule only applies to the L-ascorbic acid form of Vitamin C. If you’re using a derivative, they’re typically more stable and you won’t find them oxidizing as quickly.)
+(This rule only applies to the L-ascorbic acid form of vitamin C. If you’re using a derivative, they’re typically more stable and you won’t find it oxidizing as quickly.)